What is the Retina?

 Common Retinal Diseases

 Macular degeneration is an eye disease during which the macula begins to deteriorate.
 The macula is the central portion of the retina, and is responsible for sharp, central vision.
 Macular degeneration causes vision loss, but not complete blindness.
 It is a progressive disease, meaning it will get worse over time without treatment.
 Most people do not realize they have macular degeneration until vision loss has occurred.
 Of great importance is to initiate steps to prevent, or at least greatly minimize, photoreceptor damage and diminished vision from macular degeneration.
-Dr. Mendelsohn and Dr. Klein are avid believers in preventive care and have developed considerable expertise in these invaluable efforts.
+Dr. Mendelsohn, Dr. Karli and Dr. Klein are avid believers in preventive care and have developed considerable expertise in these invaluable efforts.
 These preventive efforts can be sight saving.
 Please thoroughly review our Five Steps to Maintaining Your Macular Health and conscientiously adhere to these basic steps to help protect your eyes from macular degeneration.

 This is a genetic disease that usually results in difficulty seeing over time.
 During your annual eye exam, should your doctor notice a decrease in your peripheral vision, color or night vision, they may need to run tests to determine if retinitis pigmentosa is the cause.
 While there is no single method to treat this disease, your ophthalmologist can recommend a treatment plan.

 Diabetic Eye Disease